milovanpms/tictac/README.md

 <img align="left" style="width:260px" src="https://cdn.discordapp.com/attachments/1492625020097396847/1519782294879994046/logo.jpg?ex=6a3ecf0f&is=6a3d7d8f&hm=ebad5733aa805b4fd20bff8094d669d0e048886bc26e0f0b1c07126f39ca0748&" width="288px">

-**Tictac is a smartwatch prototype combining timekeeping, health tracking and NFC emulation on an STM32G4 microcontroller.**
+**Tictac is a smartwatch prototype built on STM32G4, featuring heart rate monitoring, step counting and Bluetooth time sync on an e-ink display.**

 Tictac is built around an e-ink display, a PPG heart rate sensor, a 6-axis accelerometer and a Bluetooth module, all packed into a custom-routed PCB and a fully 3D-printed enclosure.